bfairnington/cogrammar/README.md

 # cogrammar
-A list of various python and data science tasks carried out for the CoGrammar Hyperion Dev Data Science course.
+A list of various python and data science tasks carried out for the Hyperion Dev Data Science course.